Category: Physical Wellbeing

 From the moment my osteopath put her hands on my feet, she told me with absolute certainty that I was in a freeze response.
 I was instantaneously fascinated!
 It was the piece of the puzzle that I was missing at this point in my healing journey.

 I had been oscillating between conceptualising Type 1 Diabetes as a fight response and then as a freeze response and then back again.
-In my article on the fight-or-flight response, I discussed how I believed Type 1 Diabetes was a chronic fight-or-flight response brought on by traumatic experiences.
+In my article on the fight-or flight response, I discussed how I believed Type 1 Diabetes was a chronic fight-or-flight response brought on by traumatic experiences.
 At the time of writing that article, I had been suspecting that T1D was most likely to be a chronic fight response.
 This hunch came from my observations, and personal experience, of the high level of anger and rage that diabetics exhibit, as well as the terminology that is often used to describe the condition… ‘Diabetes is a daily battle’ or ‘Winning the fight against diabetes’.

 However, in this article, I did also touch on how I felt that the fight-or-flight response became chronic because the person experiencing the trauma had no opportunity to process it.
 And this would be where the freeze response comes in.
 If the body has no outlet to process it, the experience has no option but to remain stored in the system, creating a chronic freeze state.